gaak99/oxly/README.md

 	$ oxit push --no-dry-run orgzly/foo.txt # upload merged file to Dropbox
 	```

+####Finish with Orgzly sync
-3. Finally on Orgzly select `Sync` to load merged/latest revision from Dropbox.
+1. Finally on Orgzly select main menu `Sync` to load merged/latest revision from Dropbox.

 ###Tips/Tricks/Caveats/Gotchas

 ####Design
 * oxit is not git -- Def not git as no real commits, no branches, single user, etc. But as far as a poor-man's DVCS goes, oxit can be useful when git is not avail.
 Oxit just implements enough of a subset of git to support a basic clone-merge-add-push flow (and a few others to view the revisions and merged file).
+New files in wd/index not supported.

+* My use case is laptop and Android Orgzly so far only only that config has much real world use.
+More clients should be viable as long as two at a time are merged/pushed in a careful manner (don't save any non-oxit changes to Dropbox while this is being done).
+There's no locking done here so the user has to be careful and follow the procedure above.

 * Only handles a single file on Dropbox as remote repo (might be expanded to a dir tree in future).